 This page is for the outside observer, to help you identify concerning behaviors and respond in your normal life.
 While we still encourage you to submit a concern to the Care Team, we also recognize that that option is not always immediately available.
-If you feel a student requires immediate assistance or may not follow through on counseling on their own, you can walk them over to Counseling and Testing in Grace Wilkie 320.
+If you feel a student requires immediate assistance or may not follow through on counseling on their own, you can walk them over to Counseling and Prevention Services in the Wellness Center.

-If dangerous or suicidal behavior appears imminent or has already occurred, contact University Police at (316) 978-3450 or dial 911.
+If harm to self or others appears imminent or has already occurred, contact University Police at (316) 978-3450 or dial 911.

 At one time or another everyone feels upset or distressed.
 However, there are three levels of concern which, when present over a period of time, suggest that the problems are greater than the "normal" ones.
 It is important to consider each type of behavior in context for the individual in question.
 Some examples for each level of concern follow:

 - Changes in academic performance in the classroom

 - Disjointed speech or writings

 - Changes in physical appearance or personal hygiene

 - Problems concentrating and remembering things or making decisions

 - High levels of irritability or inappropriate excitement